 I believe in humility as a core value, especially when working with people—whether they're Army soldiers or Johnson & Johnson employees—who have many years of experience and pride in what they do.
 It is an honor to work beside them and learn from them.”

-Richard Atkinson, Key Account Specialist, Janssen Neuroscience, and former Sergeant Major, U.S. Army
+Richard Atkinson, former Key Account Specialist, Janssen Neuroscience, and former Sergeant Major, U.S. Army

 “For me, very simply, the military solidified the importance of high personal values, good character and dedication to the organization and its mission.
 I also found that when any situation became difficult, soldiers looked to their leaders to display fortitude, a calm and confident demeanor, tactical and technical competence, and focus to accomplish the mission.
 I believe employees look for the same characteristics in their workplace leaders.